 OUR APPROACH: HIGH-IMPACT TUTORING

-High-impact tutoring is a proven solution for helping students make up the instructional time they have lost.
+High-impact tutoring is a proven solution for accelerating student achievement.

 Although high-impact tutoring can take a variety of forms, CityTutor DC believes that all models should meet as many of the standards below as possible to ensure quality.